jPaolantonio/XCode-Helpers/README.md

-XCodeSnippets
+XCode Helpers
 =============

-My XCode Snippets and Other Settings

-To install on Xcode 4
+To install snippets on Xcode 4
  * Copy the contents of the snippets directory to ~/Library/Developer/Xcode/UserData/CodeSnippets/
  * Restart Xcode

+To install templates on Xcode 4
+ * Copy the contents of the snippets directory to ~/Library/Developer/Xcode/Templates/File Templates/